szczyglis-dev/py-gpt/README.md

 ## System (OS)

-The plugin provides access to the operating system and executes system commands.
+The plugin provides access to the operating system and executes system commands. `sys_exec` input/output is mirrored to the Python Code Interpreter window when **Connect to the Python code interpreter window** is enabled (default: enabled).
+Docker sandbox execution is disabled by default; the stock sandbox runs as the unprivileged `pygpt` user by default, with passwordless `sudo` available when elevated commands are needed.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#system-os